Jaycelab/Notes/README.md

 # Notes

-This repository is for storing and organizing my personal notes that I have taken throughout the years
+Collection my personal notes that I have taken throughout the years

 ## Table of Contents